Luis Urías Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.84 team ERA ranks fourth across all league pitching staffs.
+- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.83).

-- Astros pitchers combine to rank 18th in baseball in home runs allowed (153 total, 1.2 per game).
+- Astros pitchers combine to surrender 154 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Miami Marlins, giving up four earned runs while surrendering nine hits.
+- In his last appearance -- out of the bullpen on Saturday -- the righty threw two scoreless innings against the Seattle Mariners while surrendering two hits.

-- In 19 games this season, the 40-year-old has put up an ERA of 3.36, with 7.5 strikeouts per nine innings.
-Opponents are batting .232 against him.
+- In nine games this season, the 28-year-old has a 5.21 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .273 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.